Kayak, Ski or Canoe? Which do I choose?

-There is a very large range of kayaks.
-Each are designed for a different use including recreational, white-water, sea kayaking, slalom, sprint and marathon.
+There is a large range of kayaks to choose from.
+Each is designed for a different use including recreational, white-water, sea kayaking, slalom, sprint and marathon.

 Kayaks are closed deck craft (enclosed cockpit) where the paddler is in a seated position using a double-bladed paddle, pulling the blade through the water on alternate sides to move forward.
 The wider the kayak the more stable, the longer the kayak the less stable.
 If you capsize in a kayak you will need to know how to roll or conduct self or assisted rescue.